 Also known as Indian Ginseng or Indian winter cherry, ashwagandha is an ancient medicinal herb native to India, the Middle East, and Africa.
+It’s an Ayurvedic herb that has been used for centuries to promote health and well-being.

 Ashwagandha is specifically cherished for its antidepressant, neuroprotective, anti-inflammatory, anti-anxiety, and thyroid modulating properties.
+It can also help increase strength and stamina and reduce the effects of aging.

 1. It can regulate blood sugar levels